toulbar2/toulbar2/web/TUTORIALS/tutorialCP2020.md

 Optimum: 523 in 0 backtracks and 0 nodes ( 1 removals by DEE) and 2.378 seconds.
 ```

 You can analyze your solution by the ROADEF'2001 checker [fappeval.c](https://miat.inrae.fr/toulbar2/TUTORIALS/fappeval.c).
-You need also this awk script [sol2fapp.awk](https://miat.inrae.fr/toulbar2/TUTORIALS/sol2fapp.awk).
+You need also this AWK script [sol2fapp.awk](https://miat.inrae.fr/toulbar2/TUTORIALS/sol2fapp.awk).

 ```
 gcc -o fappeval fappeval.c